TopSwagCode/AspNetCore.Blazor.Hosting/readme.md

 ![S3](docs/S3.png "S3")

 Here you will be greated by a wizard for creating the bucket.
+Before picking a name for your bucket, there is a small gotcha you need to know.
+The bucket name has to match the intended domain, if you want custom domains afterwards.
+Eg. topswagcode.com needs bucket name "topswagcode.com" and swag.topswagcode.com need bucket name "swag.topswagcode.com".
 I will be naming my bucket blazor-aws.topswagcode.com because I am planing on creating http://blazor-aws.topswagcode.com

 Click next.